The best of both worlds

 Valence says it has overcome this safety issue by altering the chemistry of lithium-ion systems.
 It uses batteries based on iron phosphate rather than cobalt, reducing temperatures in the case of a thermal runaway to less than 200 degrees Celsius.

 The plug-in upgrade for the Prius is 6-7 months away from production, according to Hanssen.
 Clean-techs plug-in will take out the NiMH system in the Prius and install their system, utilizing a secret storage area in the rear to house the extra 180 pounds of weight that the Lion carries with it.
 The plug-in installation will start in Los Angeles, near LAX.
 Hanssen hopes to have the installation take only 24 hours.

-The iron phosphate Lithium Ion battery is what allows this installation to take place.
-Mark Kohler, business development manager of Valence Corporation says that Valence has already modified a Prius with it’s Saphion technology, giving it 18 times more usable energy and tripling it’s fuel economy.
-“We dont have to worry about recycling the Saphion battery because there is nothing in the battery that is harmful to the environment and the material inside the battery
+The iron phosphate Lithium-Ion battery is what allows this installation to take place.
+Mark Kohler, the business development manager of Valence Corporation says that Valence has already modified a Prius with its Saphion technology, giving it 18 times more usable energy and tripling its fuel economy.
+“We don’t have to worry about recycling the Saphion battery because there is nothing in the battery that is harmful to the environment and the material inside the battery

 Electric vehicles have been around for many years and all of these vehicles are still able to go through the HOV carpool lanes for free in California;

 - 2002 Zone Electric Renegade